Build Your First Integration

 Overview

-This tutorial will walk you through some basic concepts of integration development.
+This tutorial will guide you through fundamental integration development concepts.
 You will:

 - Fetch data from an API

-- Learn how data flows between steps of an integration
+- Understand how data flows between integration steps

-- Use a loop to iterate over the records you fetch
+- Use loops to iterate over retrieved records

-- Use logical branches to determine what to do with each record
+- Use logical branches to determine record processing logic

-- Send certain records to another system (this example uses Slack)
+- Send specific records to another system (this example uses Slack)

 Integration overview

-You'll design this integration to be configurable, so the same integration can be deployed to multiple customers with unique API endpoints and Slack credentials and channel names.
+You'll design this integration to be configurable, enabling the same integration to be deployed to multiple customers with unique API endpoints, Slack credentials, and channel names.

 Let's build!

-You're encouraged you to follow along with the video above, or steps below.
+You're encouraged to follow along with the video above or the steps below.
 If you'd like to import a completed integration, you can download this integration's YAML definition here.

-As you build, you'll pull data from this API endpoint: https://my-json-server.typicode.com/prismatic-io/placeholder-data/todo
+As you build, you'll retrieve data from this API endpoint: https://my-json-server.typicode.com/prismatic-io/placeholder-data/todo

 You will need to create a Slack app and have access to a Slack workspace, which you can do for free at https://slack.com/.